Hnasar/hnasar.github.com/git/git-presentation.md

 ---------------------
 * Commits are the basic unit of a repository
 * Mark a new state of files at a point in time
+* Commits are referenced by their hash (e.g. 0dc4e6e -- see *Viewing a
+  Repository 2*, above)
 * Commit message message indicates to viewers what the changes in the commit did.
 * (Use `git diff` to see what was changed from the last commit)
 * 2-part command